 If anything inspired me to lead in the area of the environment, it’s that billions of people want to lower their impact but can’t see how to.
 It’s hard to change systems by yourself.
 They feel alone, powerless, guilty, unmotivated.

 I believe they would appreciate someone making them feel like they’re part of a community that acts together on projects likely to succeed.

 I’m filling in that role.
 My first step is my podcast, ‘Leadership and the Environment,’ in which I invite influential people to take on personal challenges to live by their values on the environment.
 They share their stories, struggles, and triumphs.
 Most of them grow, wish they had taken on the challenge earlier, and want to do more after.

 I believe that listeners will connect with influential people more than scientists, reporters, or professors.
 So far, I’ve interviewed Dan Pink, Marshall Goldsmith, Judith Glaser, and other TED speakers, #1 bestselling authors, leadership gurus, with more to come.

 You can also hear how I apply leadership lessons from my book and course in my life.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.